Bivariate Distribution Regression with Application to Insurance Data: Real Data Analysis

 \section{Real Data Analysis}

-To test the empirical application of our method, we analyze motor third-part liability policies from an unknown French insurance company.
+To test the empirical application of our method, we analyze motor third-party liability policies from an unknown French insurance company.
 In non-life insurance, the Collective Risk Model (CRM) has become one of the most crucial decision-making models.
-With recent developments, different dependent structures between the frequency and severities are accommodated to extend the traditional CRM \citep{garrido2016generalized, czado2012mixed}.
-The hierarchical and copula strategies for the mixed bivariate modeling are widely applied by considering the claim frequency as the discrete outcome and the individual or the average claim severity as the continuous outcome.
-As discussed previously, the proposed DR approach can also be applied to study the insurance data without worrying about the model's specification.
-For the real data analysis, we compare our method with two popular dependent CRMs: the hierarchical model and the copula regression model.
-For the hierarchical model, we apply the widely adopted Poisson-Gamma model, i.e., we use a GLM with Poisson distribution for the claim frequency and a GLM with Gamma distribution for average severity conditioning on frequency.
-For the copula regression model, the Poisson and Gamma distributions are assumed for the marginals of the frequency and average severity; then, a Gaussian copula is used to model the joint distribution.
-We use the Logit link for both the frequency and the average severity in our DR method.
+With recent developments, different dependent structures between the frequency and severities are accommodated to extend the traditional CRM \citep[see][]{garrido2016generalized, czado2012mixed}.
+The hierarchical and copula strategies for mixed bivariate modeling are widely applied by considering the claim frequency as the discrete outcome and the individual or the average claim severity as the continuous outcome.
+As discussed previously, the proposed DR approach can also be applied to study the insurance data without worrying about the model's specifications.
+For the real data analysis, we compare our method with two popular dependent CRMs: the hierarchical model and the Gaussian copula regression model.